yingweiwo

 Biological Half-Life

-Plerixafor has a distribution half-life of 0.3 hours and a terminal population half-life of 5.3 hours in patients with normal renal function.
-In studies with healthy subjects and patients, the terminal half-life in plasma ranges between 3 and 5 hours.
-In patients with non-Hodgkin lymphoma, the terminal half-life of plerixafor is 4.4 hours, and in patients with multiple myeloma, the terminal half-life is 5.6 hours.
+In patients with normal renal function, the distribution half-life of praxavir is 0.3 h, and the terminal population half-life is 5.3 h.
+In studies in healthy subjects and patients, the terminal half-life in plasma ranged from 3 to 5 h.
+In patients with non-Hodgkin lymphoma, the terminal half-life of praxaf is 4.4 hours; in patients with multiple myeloma, the terminal half-life is 5.6 hours.

 Toxicity/Toxicokinetics